 Kayak, the popular travel app, is a perfect case in point.
 The company is headquartered in Boston, but works with partners in Europe, China, and India on IT infrastructure projects.

 Governance is the control of who can see, add, and use data.
 As more organizations join a project, there are more opportunities to create duplicate data and muddy the reporting waters with out-of-date information.
 Governance is how you keep that from happening—especially if you’ve enabled teams to build their own apps using no-code platforms.

 Discoverable and accessible

-a central platform that “speaks” with the various systems of each team.
+A single organization can handle this by storing data on an accessible cloud server.
+For multi-organization projects, it’ll require a central platform that “speaks” with the various systems of each team.

 Centralizing data is a big leap towards curbing sprawl and being compliant.
 So is proper data organization and tagging.